 - 1) The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats stairwells and lift shafts.
 All doors are 30-minute fire resistant with cold smoke seals, including those in 1-hour rated walls. - 2) The premise has sufficient compartmentation to limit the travel and effect of smoke and flame in event of a fire.
-Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of notional rated timber, composite doors.
-These doors should be upgraded to FD30s when any future upgrades of the building take place, as should the residents storage cupboard doors. - The means of escape is protected from flats with the use of notional.
-FD30s doors with no communal doors to the blocks other than final exit doors. - 5) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
+Whilst the existing fire stopping is fit for purpose, there is a cyclical programme to ensure fire stopping as not been compromised by third parties and where applicable enhance the fire stopping. - 3) Generally, the means of escape is protected from flats with the use of notional rated timber and composite doors.
+These doors should be upgraded to FD30s when any future upgrades of the building take place, as should the residents storage cupboard doors. - The means of escape is protected from flats with the use of notional FD30s doors with no communal doors to the blocks other than final exit doors. - 5) There are no communal doors other than the final exit doors which are fitted with automatic closing devices.
 These are checked on a regular basis by Caretaking Teams as part of their checks.
-Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 6) All service cupboards to communal landings are lockable.
-Keys are held centrally, and keys have been issued to residents as these service cupboards contain resident's meters.
+Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s). - 6) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team.

-- 7) A variety of methods / materials have been used to achieve firestopping including fire rated batt materials. - 8) The fire stopping / compartmentation is subject to an annual check by the Fire Safety Rapid Response Team. - Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 10) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 11) The block is fitted with a flat roof, only accessible externally. - 12) All front doors appear to be notional fire door rated FD 30's, apart from flat 6 which appears to be a composite door.
+- Any remedial works arising from the fire stopping / compartmentation check(s) will be actioned immediately by the Fire Safety Rapid Response Team. - 8) The building has sufficient passive controls that provide effective compartmentation to support a Stay Put -Unless policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them or if they are advised to evacuate by the emergency services. - 9) The block is fitted with a flat roof, only accessible externally. - 10) All front doors appear to be notional fire door rated FD 30's, apart from flat 1 and 5 which appear to be composite doors.
 Refer to the sheet below.